factcheckingnewbie/Menu_Runner/doc/CopilotDefaultInstructions.md

 6. CONFIRM all queries are answered exactly as asked
 7. ESCALATE uncertainty rather than proceeding with assumptions

-This protocol ADDS to all default behaviors and must be followed WITHOUT EXCEPTION.
+This protocol does not aim to *restrict*  or *replace* any system prompt, but *ensure* all default behaviors are followed with added granularity.